Cutting edge facilities for innovative research and development

 Offers a wide range of gene sequencing techniques – from Sanger sequencing through to next-generation and whole genome sequencing across all species, training in bioinformatics, experimental design and data analysis is also available.

-Offers proteomics, transcriptomics and metabolomics measurement using conventional and innovative label-free mass spectrometry techniques.
-Robotics and liquid handling systems provide capacity for medium and high-throughput screening.
+Offers proteomics and metabolomics analytical workflows using conventional and innovative label-free mass spectrometry techniques.
+In-line robotics and advanced mass spectrometry provide capacity for medium to high-throughput screening.

 Offers high-performance analysis and sorting capabilities.
 20 parameter multiplexing capability with aseptic cell sorting technologies, including 4-way simultaneously sorting and single cell cloning.
 The facility offers HTS plate acquisition with support for experimental design and analysis.